 6. Fabric Flower Bouquets

 Silk is a fantastic option for fabric flower bouquets.
 It beautifully reflects light, and its elasticity allows it to stay crisp even without ironing.
-It is also soft to touch.
+It is also soft to the touch.
 This fabric is also highly compatible with dye, giving you more vibrant options for colors.

 You can also consider using satin.
 It has a glossy finish and drapes majestically.
 The fabric is soft, but it is durable and resistant to wrinkles.